Table of Contents

 3. Block Countries with a WordPress Plugin

-Here are some WordPress plugins that allow you to block specific countries in no official order.
+Here’s a list of WordPress plugins that allow you to block specific countries in no official order.

 4. Block Countries with your Web Server